samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

 ### 5G Design for mMTC

-- Continuation of CIoT standards LTE-M and NB-IoT
+- Continuation of Cellular IoT standards LTE-M and NB-IoT
   - LTE-M and NB-IoT fulfill the mMTC 5G requirements
   - No specification of NR mMTC solution in Release 15
   - In the future, NB-IoT and LTE-M may operate in-band within an NR carrier